dorothyc/proj_fsa/README.md

 # proj_fsa
-code for Finite State Automata and Unit test with Mocha and Chai
+Code for Finite State Automata and Unit tests with Mocha and Chai

-Setup
+# Setup

 Install Nodejs >= v6.0.0

-Install Mocha by running the command $ npm install --global mocha
+Install Mocha with the following command
+`npm install --global mocha`

 Clone this Project and navigate to the proj_fsa/{a_directory} directory in command line

-Run npm install to install all dependencies from package.json
+Install all dependencies from package.json by running the following command `npm install`

+# Unit tests
-Run npm test to run the tests
+Run the unit tests with the following command
+`npm test`